ssoheilmhd/bale-chatgpt/README.md

 **bale-chatgpt**

 *This project is used to make a bot in bale which it works as agent of chatgpt.
-This bot asks your questions from Chatgpt API and sends you the answer.*
+This bot asks your questions from Chatgpt API and sends you the answer.
+You can have a conversation with chatgpt without any limitation*

 **prerequisite:**

 *You can use this application on any Linux distribution, Windows or Mac.
 I write the Linux guide.

 Preferably use Python version 3.11.3*

-`mv bale-chatgpt-main /opt/`
+*You need to sign up in openai to get access to openaiAPItoken, if you dont want to use your personal number to sign up on this site, I suggest you to use https://numberland.ir.
+You can buy a virtual number from anywhere to use it for openai.
+After the registration you need to create API access key (use this tutorial https://platform.openai.com/docs/quickstart) set your API access key on .env file as openaiAPItoken*

+*You need to make a bot in bale platform.It's similar to telegram but if you need to help you can use this documentation : https://blog.bale.ai/making-a-bot.
+After the registration on bale botfather you need to copy your API access key and paste it on .env file as baleAPItoken*

 **Network requirements:**